Work Experience - What's in it for me?

-Sign in to Careerpilot in the Career Tools and use Pre 16 Skills Map or HE Skills Map.
+Sign in to the Careerpilot Career Tools and use Pre 16 Skills Map or Post Skills Map.
 In your Skills Bank add details of the work experience placement you have done and the skills you have used.

 For more information

 - Go to What Employers Want for further guidance